DARKLONER28/Digital-Literacy-/README.md

 # Digital-Literacy-
+Student Details

+Field Details

-Student Details Field Details Name PIYUSH ASHOK KUMAR Branch B.Tech CSE Year First Year Course BHI100028 – Digital Literacy Project Overview This portfolio was created as part of the Digital Literacy course.
-The purpose of this project is to demonstrate essential digital skills required for students, including:
+Name PIYUSH ASHOK KUMAR

+Branch B.Tech CSE

+Year First Year

+Course BHI100028 – Digital Literacy

+This Digital Literacy project is something I worked on as part of my Digital Literacy course.
+The main goal of this project is to show that I have the digital skills that students need.
+These skills include things like

-Creating professional online profiles
+* Creating online profiles

-Understanding cyber safety practices

-Developing professional communication skills
+* Understanding how to stay safe on the internet

+* Learning how to communicate in a way

-Using online collaboration tools effectively
+* Using tools to work with others

-Through this project, I learned how to build a professional digital presence, communicate with proper email etiquette, and stay safe from cyber threats.
-Additionally, this project helped me understand how platforms like GitHub and HackerRank can support technical skill development.
+From this project I learned how to create a professional online presence.
+I also learned how to send emails and how to protect myself from cyber threats.
+This project also taught me about platforms like GitHub and HackerRank and how they can help me develop my skills.

+Here is a summary of what I did for each task

-Task-Wise Summary ✅ Task 1 – Digital Literacy Infographic I created an infographic using Canva that explains the concept of digital literacy, highlights useful digital tools, and promotes safe internet practices for students.
+✅ Task 1 – Digital Literacy Infographic

+I made an infographic using Canva.
+This infographic explains what digital literacy is.
+It also talks about digital tools and how to stay safe on the internet.

-✅ Task 2 – Digital Portfolio I established my professional digital presence by creating accounts on key platforms:
+✅ Task 2 – Digital Portfolio

+I created my online presence by making accounts on important platforms.

-GitHub – for project portfolio and version control
+GitHub is for my project portfolio and version control.

-LinkedIn – for professional networking
+LinkedIn is for networking.

-HackerRank – for coding practice and skill development
+HackerRank is for coding practice and skill development.

-✅ Task 3 – Platforms & Tools I solved beginner-level coding problems on HackerRank to strengthen my programming fundamentals.
-Additionally, I created a Google Form quiz focused on digital literacy awareness to help educate peers on topics such as phishing, strong passwords, and online safety.
+✅ Task 3 – Platforms & Tools

+I solved beginner-level coding problems on HackerRank.
+This helped me get better at programming.
+I also made a Google Form quiz about literacy.
+This quiz helps teach my peers about things like phishing and online safety.

-✅ Task 4 – Email Etiquette & Social Media Responsibility Professional Emails: Drafted two formal emails demonstrating proper email etiquette for academic and professional contexts.
+✅ Task 4 – Email Etiquette & Social Media Responsibility

+I wrote two emails.
+These emails show that I know how to use email etiquette.

-Social Media Checklist: Created a list of responsible social media practices, including do's and don'ts for college students.
+I also made a list of social media practices.
+This list has dos.
+Don'ts for college students.

-✅ Task 5 – Cybercrime Awareness Phishing Case Study: Prepared a detailed case study on phishing, explaining how these attacks work, real-world examples, and their impact on individuals.
+✅ Task 5 – Cybercrime Awareness

+I did a case study on phishing.
+This study explains how phishing attacks work.
+It also gives real-world examples and talks about the impact on individuals.

-Prevention Checklist: Developed a practical checklist for students to help prevent cybercrimes, including tips on password security, two-factor authentication, and reporting incidents.
+I made a checklist to help prevent cybercrimes.
+This checklist has tips, on password security and how to report incidents.